Ecuador has one of the richest rainforest areas in the Amazon Basin.

-Ecuador is home to one of the richest sections of rainforest in the entire Amazon Basin.
-There are some excellent jungle lodges in Ecuador to experience Amazonia and to see iconic wildlife, such as toucans, macaw parrots, many different monkeys, and more.
+There are some excellent jungle lodges in Ecuador.
+From these, you can experience Amazonia and see iconic wildlife.
+Spot toucans, macaw parrots, many different monkeys and much more.

-In Ecuador, the Amazonian gateway town to experience the rainforest is called Coca.
+In Ecuador, the jungle gateway town to experience the rainforest is called El Coca.

-Here, we will present our guide to the top jungle lodges from Coca to make sure you get the best experience of this incredible ecosystem.
+We will present our guide to the top jungle lodges from Coca.
+And we will mention the lodges to make sure you get the best experience of this incredible ecosystem.

 The Amazon Gateway of Coca, Ecuador

 El Coca is a small jungle town in the Amazon Rainforest of Ecuador.